In order to keep this site going (at no cost to you!) this guide may contain affiliate links.

-Digit is a completely free app that connects to your bank account and withdraws very small amounts of money every few days.
+Digit is a text-based app that connects to your bank account and withdraws very small amounts of money every few days.
 Seriously, it’s only a couple of dollars to maybe $10 per week, depending on what your bank balance is.
 But this all adds up and they offer bonus interest income every quarter.

 This bonus, combined with the interest I earn in my traditional savings accounts comes to about $34 (so says my 2015 tax return), but it’s better than nothing.

 6. Course and digital ebook sales

 I don’t classify myself as a raging success when it comes to creating and selling online courses, but I did have a good amount of success with this in 2016.
-In fact, I earned $11,789.94 from selling my digital products and courses.
+In fact, I earned $11,789.94 from selling my digital ebooks and courses.

 Most of this income came from a recurring membership subscription I created called The Client Connection.
 However, this membership has been discontinued and I now exclusively sell online courses for a one-time payment.

 7. Coaching and consulting services

 Due to the high demand that I receive from readers of this blog, I’ve been offering coaching/consulting services as a way of paying it forward to others.
-Some months are busier than others but in 2016 I earned $5,360 from coaching sessions.
+Some months are busier than others but in 2016 I earned $5,360 from coaching and consulting calls.

 I started freelancing from scratch without much guidance or help, and when I hired my first coach I made leaps and bounds with my goals.
 Working with a coach can help keep you accountable, troubleshoot your problems, offer support and all-around encourage you along your journey.